calculuswhiz/JSDF/README.md

 a.push_back(1);
 a.push_back(2);
 a.push_back(3);
-a.head.next = a.head.next;  // Bad!
+a.head.next.next = a.head.next;  // Bad!
 console.log(a.toArray());  // Uh, oh!
 Infinite loop!
 ```